floehmann/packer-vagrant-docker/README.md

 #### Exploring docker

-Most of these examples are directly from the docker site where there is endless adventures of good docs. http://docs.docker.io/en/latest/examples/hello_world/
+Most of these examples are directly from the docker site where there is an endless adventure of good docs. http://docs.docker.io/en/latest/examples/hello_world/